 1. Credit score

 Your credit score plays a dominant role in the interest rate that you may be offered.
 The higher your score, the lower will be the interest rates.
-The lower your score, the chance of getting a loan at favourable terms decreases.
+The lower your score, the chance of getting a loan at favorable terms decreases.

 2. Debt-to-income ratio